Why you don’t want a cheap ozone therapy machine

 Ozone compatibility

-If the wrong components are used, it will break down the components and leach micro-contaminations into the gas, which are counterproductive for the body.
+Ozone is a strong oxidant, which means it easily breaks materials down, such as certain rubber, plastic, and metals.
+If the wrong components are used, the ozone will break down the components and leach micro-contaminations into the gas, which are counterproductive for the body.

 Oxygen

-A medical ozone generator must operate off pure oxygen.
-It is not a safe option to use room air or an oxygen concentrator.
-At best, an oxygen concentrator will get 95% pure oxygen.
+• An oxygen concentrator will provide 95% pure oxygen at best.
 The additional nitrogen and argon will create impurities that are harmful to the body.

 Accuracy